 The greatest human and dolphin story ever told appears to have come to its inevitable demise in Dingle, Co.
 Kerry.

-Fungie, maybe the most beloved mammal in Irish history, appears to have left us for the deep.
+In October 2020, Fungie, maybe the most beloved mammal in Irish history, appeared to leave us for the deep.
 Since 1983 the bottle-nosed dolphin made his home in the waters of the cool Atlantic off Kerry and became a worldwide celebrity.
 About a week ago he disappeared.

 When he first appeared in 1983 he seemed like a godsend.
 The Dingle locals nicknamed him Fungie after a young fisherman who first noticed him could scarcely grow a beard.